 Welcome to the blog of the Cambridge Historical Commission Archives & Library, where we share highlights from existing collections; staff and researcher favorites; new donations and processed collections; and tell intriguing tales about Cambridge history.
-The Commission Archivist, Emily Gonzalez, maintains the space and Commission staff, interns and archives assistants contribute regular updates.
+The Commission Archivist maintains the space and Commission staff, interns and archives assistants contribute regular updates.

 The Commission maintains a public archive and research library focusing on the city’s architecture and built environment, with strong collections on the social, business, and industrial history of Cambridge.
 Holdings include information on every Cambridge building; manuscript collections on significant Cambridge people and businesses; atlases; historic photographs, including a significant collection on construction of early rapid transportation in Cambridge and Boston; a non-circulating research library; architectural plans; and a Cambridge object collection.